ImKyleDouglas/jellyfin_music/readme.md

    3. Supported music file extentions: [".aif", ".aiff", ".ape", ".flac", ".m4a", ".m4b", ".m4r", ".mp2", ".mp3", ".mp4", ".mpc", ".ogg", ".opus", ".wav", ".wma"]
       1. It will automatically look for every file with these file extentions
 3. Select your destination folder.
 Everything will be saved here
-4. You can save these settings for the future if you want
+4. You can save these settings for the future if you want (You don't have to save)

    1. It will create a json file with music folder location and destination folder name
 5. It will tell you how many songs it found and the progress bar will update accordingly